 The results of this research highlight the importance of literacy and numeracy skills, especially the latter, in determining success in the Canadian labour market (at least as measured by wages).
 With some exceptions, the results of this study suggest that both adult and young immigrants (those who arrived in Canada at age 13 or younger) do not perform as well on literacy and numeracy tests as those born in Canada, although young immigrants have higher test scores than adult immigrants.
 Similar results are found for wages, the study’s metric for success in the labour market.
 Generally, the study found that economic immigrants tend to have the highest test scores and hourly wages, with refugees having the lowest, amongst all immigration categories.

-This research informs policymakers about the integration of different immigrant classes with an emphasis on those admitted as refugees.
-The results will guide policy related to the types of timing of interventions to better assist refugees and their children to perform well in the Canadian education system and, subsequently, in the labour market.
+This research informs policymakers about the importance of numeracy skills in the integration of different immigrant classes into the Canadian labour market.
+The results also point to the importance of admission category in determining these skills, as well as the age at immigration.
+We hope these results will be used to guide policy related to the types of timing of interventions to better assist refugees and immigrants to perform well in the Canadian education system and, subsequently, in the labour market.